mythaxis/mythaxis.github.io/content/issue-26/Atmoboarders.md

 Yes! *Nice!*

 What I glommed were a dozen unoccupied *atmoboards* lying in the grass like they were sunning down at Goldbod Beach.
-And I said to myself: *T**his is supreme.
+And I said to myself: *This is supreme.
 Fellow atmoboarders.
 Fellow boarders.
 Fellow members of the board of atmospheriography.*

 This called for an immediate visit.
 So I applied the brakes, like this.
 See how I twist the grips gently, not too hard?
 Too hard, you’ll flip over and head in reverse and upside down.
 Nothing like flying with a field of sky and a sky of grass.
 So remember: nice and slow, nice and slow.
 Nice and what?